anontechnology/documentation/docs/libraries.md

 ----------------------------------------------------------------------
 ## Attribute Definitions

-Attributes are defined with an object housing all relevant metadata for the `key`.
-This is where attributes are given [Tags](/glossary/tag) and [Regulations](/glossary/regulation), along with a [schema](/tutorials/attribute-schemas) to specify the expected structure of the `value` of the Attribute.
+Attributes are defined using an object that contains all relevant metadata for the `key`.
+This is where attributes are given [tags](/glossary/tag) and [regulations](/glossary/regulation), along with a [schema](/tutorials/attribute-schemas) to specify the expected structure of the `value` of the attribute.
 Display names and hints can also be added to the Attribute Definition for ease of use and readability.

 ### Storing an Attribute Definition in the Vault

-To store an Attribute Definition, create an AttributeDefinition object and save it to the Vault.
-The following code details the various properties of the AttributeDefinition object.
+To store an attribute definition, create an AttributeDefinition object and save it to the Vault as shown in the following code.

 === "Java"